neynt/notes/pets.md

 - Refill water.
 - Feed 1 can of Friskies.
 - Lock him in for 15m to finish eating.
+He is easily distracted from food so be careful not to disturb him during this time.
 - Discard any uneaten food.
 Clean bowl in kitchen sink.

 ### smokeynomicon -- advanced techniques for experts only